anquanscan/sec-tools/README.md

 [CVE-2018-16712](https://github.com/DownWithUp/CVE-2018-16712): PoC Code for CVE-2018-16712 (exploit by MmMapIoSpace)
 [CNN_Security](https://github.com/jemoran42/CNN_Security)
 [magnetos](https://github.com/restran/magnetos): 🔥 Hacker Scripts for CTF Challenges.
 [kali-fix](https://github.com/KentVolt/kali-fix): Collection of scripts for fixes and QoL changes for kali linux.
 Some files for ParrotOS are also included
+[Superman](https://github.com/Deusnegro/Superman): The Superman tool is a proxy tool and has the ability to create a proxy list.
+This tool is made by Omid Ranjbar.
+Unauthorized use of the tool is the responsibility of the customer